|

 Did a lot of brainstorming last night for the new story, but didn't actually begin writing it.

 Hope to pin down exactly the story I want to tell and go from there.
-The idea is slowly
+The idea is slowly coming together.

 Happy Birthday to Ron Collins!!
 Hope it's a great day, Ron!